 In Finland, ORCID (Open Researcher and Contributor ID) is recommended to be used as a national researcher identifier.
 The international ORCID researcher identifier offers a researcher to have a permanent and personal digital identifier.
 The identifier clears confusions related to name changes, researchers with the same name or different name spelling, among others.
 UEF is an ORCID member organisation.

 Creating your profile requires registration into the ORCID service.
 In addition to publications, you can update your education, employment and funding information, thus making ORCID work as a researcher's CV.
-Some publishers require using an ORCID identifier when handing over your manuscript.
+Many publishers require using an ORCID identifier when submitting a manuscript.
 The identifier can also be utilised when performing information retrieval in Scopus and Web of Science databases.

 Academic networking can play a crucial role in young researchers’ careers, both on a social and professional level.
 There are cases in which willingness to build professional networks in international contexts leads to long-term collaboration.

 Donatella Camedda, Ashling Ryan-Mangan, Ana Mirman-Flores